MileHacker Logo

 Sustainable & Specific Items

 • Reusable water bottle: For refilling from safe tap water.
-Saves money and cuts down on waste.
+Saves money and reduces waste.

 • Reusable shopping bag: Stores often charge for plastic bags.